Cute Golden Pups

 The beautiful Golden Retriever is one of the world’s favorite family companion dogs.
 It’s no mystery why.
 Golden's are trustworthy, devoted, and loyal.
 They are intelligent, friendly, playful and gentle.
 These dogs fill a home with love and joy.

 The Golden Retriever enjoys play sessions with their family, retrieving balls and other toys.
 They will do okay in an apartment dwelling provided they are sufficiently exercised.
 Golden Retrievers are moderately active indoors and do best with a medium to large sized securely fenced yard.
 They learn very fast so an invisible PET SAFE fence is also an option.
-The Golden Retriever is not well suited for a two career family or a single person with a full time job as the Golden's require an inordinate amount of human interaction and companionship.
-They should not be left alone without adult supervision for no more that 2 to 3 hours tops during the course of a day.
+The Golden Retriever is not well suited for a two career family or a single person with a full time job as the Golden's require an inordinate amount of human interaction and companionship from their owner.
+They should not be left alone without their adult owners supervision for no more that 2 to 3 hours tops during the course of a day.
 This includes both puppies and adult Golden Retrievers throughout their lifetime.

 The Golden Retriever is one of the easiest breeds to train.
 If is your first family dog, we recommend a professional trainer.
 They excel in obedience after their puppy stage and are popular therapy and service dogs.
 It is a good Idea to socialize the Golden starting at 18 weeks old with other healthy dogs and people at an early age.
 Some people even have two Golden's for a companion to each other.
 They play together in ways you cannot do.
 By having two Golden's, you may expect a longer life span.
 However, It doesn't matter the breed for a companion, Golden's seem to get along with most all breeds.
 Smaller dogs however, may not be able to keep up with the larger golden when running and playing.

 Golden's are a breed that commonly mouth things during play including arms and legs of small children.
-They also have razor sharp teeth and claws as puppies and when you add their innocent and playful nature to the mix, may cause harm to an unsupervised child.
+They also have razor sharp teeth and claws as puppies and when you add their innocent and playful nature to the mix, may cause unintended harm to an unsupervised child.
 It is for this reason that many rescue groups do not sell Golden Retrieves to families that have children under 6 years old.

 Golden's are very eager to retrieve items thrown or tossed often knocking down and running over anything and everything within their path to get it.
 Furthermore, they tend to use their entire body when at play, including their very long and powerful tail.

 So, are Goldens a great family pet?
 If you are committed to providing proper obedience training to the golden and more importantly committed to teaching proper pet handling and etiquette to your children, you should be able to achieve the goal of having both and doing so very nicely.
+Remember, if you have little or no knowledge of training a puppy, ALWAYS hire a Professional certified dog trainer.
+You will not be sorry.

 No person should fear a Golden Retriever.
 If they do, they need to be taught professionally what they are doing wrong!
 If this situation occurs, it is usually ALWAYS 99.9% the owner fault and .001% the Golden's fault.
 If the Golden owner has come to fear their Golden, it is usually as a result of ignorance.
 This is always attributed to the owner's lack of proper training and education about the breed.
 If you want to see an example of what I am talking about and have a TV, tune in to the National Geographic Channel (NGC) and watch "The Dog Whisperer" Friday Nights, 8 PM ET/PT staring one of the best dog trainers in the country, Cesar Millan.
 You will get a real education.